anarthal/blog/_posts/2020-07-16-underfitting-overfitting.md

 categories: [Data Science, Machine Learning]
 tags: [machinelearning, classification, supervised, sklearn, python]
 math: true
+description: A post explaining underfitting, overfitting, the bias-variance trade-off and how model complexity affects these phenomena using an example.
+ogimage: underfitting-overfitting/underfitting.png
 ---

 In this post I will talk about the underfitting and overfitting phenomena, and how model complexity affects them.
 I will also explain the bias-variance trade-off.